icomrade/icomradeHiveEpoch/readme.md

 # Dependencies
-* The instructions for buiulding Dependencies are based on VS 2017, modify MSVC versions according to your VS version
+* The instructions for building Dependencies are based on VS 2017, modify MSVC versions according to your VS version
 * Unless otherwise noted this guide is performed from the VS tools command prompt
-* This project reuires visual studio to be run as an administrator!
+* This project requires visual studio to be run as an administrator!
 1. Copy the HiveDeps folder into your C:\ drive

 2. Install Python (any version works, use latest 3.x), and check add to PATH. click disable PATH limit then close installer https://www.python.org/downloads/